lborophysics/DECTSim/docs/source/dev_guide/voxel_array.rst

     The constructor for the voxel array.
 The arguments are as follows:

-    * ``centre``: The position of the centre of the array in the world coordinate system.
+    :param centre: The position of the centre of the array in the world coordinate system.
 Used to calculate the position of the top left corner of the array.
-    * ``object_dims``: The dimensions of the array in the x, y and z directions.
+    :param object_dims: The dimensions of the array in the x, y and z directions.
-    * ``voxel_size``: The dimensions of each voxel in the array in the x, y and z directions, currently must be the same for all voxels, so is given as a single number.
+    :param voxel_size: The dimensions of each voxel in the array in the x, y and z directions, currently must be the same for all voxels, so is given as a single number.
-    * ``voxel_objs``: A cell array of all the voxel objects in the array (see :doc:`voxel_shapes`).
+    :param voxel_objs: A cell array of all the voxel objects in the array (see :doc:`voxel_shapes`).
-    * ``world_material``: The material of the world in the array that is not occupied by any voxel objects, defaults to air.
+    :param world_material: The material of the world in the array that is not occupied by any voxel objects, defaults to air.

 Methods
 -------